 |first_open||the first time a user launches an app after installing or re-installing it

-This event is not triggered when a user downloads the app onto a device, but instead when he or she first uses it.
+This event is not triggered when a user downloads the app onto a device, but instead when a user first uses it.
 To see raw download numbers, look in Google Play Developer Console or in iTunesConnect.

 |previous_gmp_app_id, updated_with_analytics, previous_first_open_count, system_app, system_app_update, deferred_analytics_collection, reset_analytics_cause|